U.S. flag

 Why was my school selected to be in the survey?

-All public schools in the designated U.S. Outlying Areas that met the SPP eligibility requirements were invited to participate in the 2021-22 Panel beginning in August 2022.
-These schools will also be invited to participate in the 2023-24 Panel.
+All public schools in the designated U.S. Outlying Areas that meet the SPP eligibility requirements will be invited to participate in the 2024-25 School Pulse Panel beginning in July 2024.

 How can schools respond to this survey?

-Public schools in the 50 states and the District of Columbia will receive a mailed invitation and an email invitation to respond to the survey with a survey link and username and password specific to the school invited to participate in the survey.
+Public schools in the 50 states and the District of Columbia will receive a mailed invitation and an email invitation to respond to the survey with a survey link and username specific to the school invited to participate in the survey.
 Public schools in the designated U.S. Outlying Areas will receive an email invitation only.
 The School Pulse Panel can be completed online using a web-based survey platform.
-Given the variety of topics assessed, we encourage you to work together with other school and district staff members to complete the survey for your school.
-There are two ways that you can share the survey with other staff members:
+Given the variety of topics assessed, we encourage principals to work together with other school and district staff members to complete the survey for your school.
+There are two ways to share the survey with other staff members:

 • Survey Link: you can forward the survey link and log-in information you receive and allow other staff members at your school or staff in your district to respond online for your school.
 Please note that when other staff members access the survey, they will be brought to the introduction page; when you send the link to others, be sure to include which specific questions you want them to answer.
 These questions are numbered and can be easily accessed using the table of contents, found at the top of each survey page.